Emurasoft/emeditor-plugin-library/readme.md

-Copyright © 2018 Emurasoft, Inc.
+Copyright © 2018 Emurasoft, Inc.<br>
 Licensed under the MIT license.
 See LICENSE for details.

 This repository contains three files that enable a C++ plug-in to communicate with EmEditor: